CAGE FURY CHAMPIONS

 Berzin is a well-rounded fighter that refuses to be labeled with a specific style.
 Known as “The Body Snatcher,” Berzin holds a professional record or 5-1 with all of his victories coming by way of either knockout or submission.
 Simply put, Anton Berzin is a finisher.
 After a long layoff between 2012 and 2016 due to difficulty getting fights, Berzin has returned with two straight wins over the last year.
 A combatant under Cage Fury since CFFC 15, Berzin is looking to use his new gold strap to catapult him towards his second chance with the UFC.

 One of CFFC’s perennial heavyweight stars is Azunna Anyanwu.
 “Zu” holds a 13-4 professional record with 7 KO’s and 2 Submissions.
 He fights out of MPR MMA.
 He is a 3-time CFFC heavyweight champ, and has headlined several CFFC events.
 Zu has brutal knockout power in his hands, and he prefers to use his striking rather than his BJJ, which is very solid in it’s own right.

 He has wins over Plinio Cruz and Keith Bell, and most recently Greg Rebello at Dana White’s Tuesday Night Contender Series.
 His personality is a mix between scary and hilarious much like Derek Lewis.
-His age (35) gives him that grown man strength that overpowers many fighters on the regional circuit.
+His age (35) gives him that grown man strength that overpowered many fighters on the regional circuit.
 In September of 2017, Anyanwu got his call up to the UFC and signed a multi-fight deal with the sport’s premier organization.